Millie Mine Bat Viewing Site and Trail

 On To Millie Bat Viewing Site & Trail

 We enjoyed our stay and most certainly will return again in late summer.
 We didn’t get to see the amount of bats we would like to have because of the time of year we stopped.

 If you don’t want to read I’ll give you a video info tour using a “tool” suppose to help bloggers.

 (Use the arrows in the corner to increase video size.)

 As nature nuts, we want to see numbers and numbers of bats come out at night.
 Now that we know when this might be a possibility, we will be back.
 It isn’t everyday you get a chance to watch certain things happen in nature.
 Watching bats come out for the night in numbers is one of the odd things in nature I wouldn’t normally get a chance to see.

 So many people I have came across not share locations of “cool” things anymore and want to keep them all to themselves.
-I understand why some feel this way.
+I understand why some feel this way, I am all about the sharing.
+Most of the stuff I do is FREE, minus the gas.
 People!
 Please respect nature so that everyone can enjoy it.
 Nuff said there.

 Want to visit this place for yourself?
 The property is located at Park Ave in Iron Mountain, Michigan it houses walking trails and the Millie Mine bat viewing area.